cdcabrera/apidoc/CONTRIBUTING.md

 ### Branches

-The "master" branch is the stable released version.
+The "main" branch is the stable released version.
 The "dev" branch is where the development happens.

 * Base your work on the "dev" branch
 * Target the "dev" branch for your PR